 Permanent research fellow

-Juozas Kasputis (Lithuania) is a research assistant at iASK.
-He holds a BA in Business Administration from Kaunas Technology University (Lithuania, 1998) and an MA in Practical Philosophy from Vytautas Magnus University.
-He combines business and economics with philosophical inquiry.
-His main interests are aesthetics, ethics, social critique, philosophy of science, modern social and cultural theory and interdisciplinarity.
-In 2014 and 2015 he was a young National Excellence research fellow at ISES.
-His research interests at iASK are the methodology of social sciences from philosophical and sociological perspectives; the impact of recent developments in natural sciences for social sciences (especially the implications of complexity theory).
-He specifically scrutinizes the issue of objectivity and rational modelling, but he is also interested in the history of utopian thought, the issues of determinism and uncertainty.
+Juozas Kasputis (Lithuania) is a research fellow at iASK.
+He holds a BA in Business Administration from Kaunas Technology University (Lithuania, 1998) and an MA in Practical Philosophy from Vytautas Magnus University (Lithuania, 2011).
+Juozas Kasputis carries out a philosophical inquiry on methodological challenges in the social sciences.
+The scope of his work covers the philosophy of science and philosophy of language, semiotics, sociology of knowledge, economics.
+Juozas Kasputis was a young research fellow at ISES under the National Excellence program (Hungary) in 2014 – 2015.
+His research interests at iASK are the application of scientific methods within social sciences, considered from a philosophical perspective; the impact for social sciences of recent developments within natural sciences (especially the implications of complexity theory, quantum mechanics).
+He specifically scrutinizes the issues of objectivity, linearity, and rationality but is also interested in the history of utopian thought, the topic of determinism and causality.

 Topics: Rationalities, Social Science and the State: A Still Troubled Symbiosis; Rationality and the Rise and Fall of Homo Hierarchicus